void-lucifer/rotating-body-nav/README.md

 # Rotating-body-nav

-Expanding navifgation bar rotates the body-content.
+Expanding navigation bar rotates the body-content.
 Click on the Breadcrumb icon to see the magic.